 Most people run from River Bend Park to Corn Lake but the stretch between the Palisade Rim Trailhead and River Bend is quite beautiful and worth running.
 Back when I lived in Palisade near River Bend Park (when I first moved to the Grand Valley) I would often run from Palisade Rim to The Bend and it only took a couple of hours leaving the rest of the day open to do other things.

 The Tilman Bishop State Wildlife Area is a 100+ acre Colorado State Park where one can hunt deer, water fowl, and small game as well as fish.
 This Park is named after Tilman “Tillie” Bishop, “Colorado’s fourth-longest-serving legislator, served as a state representative and state senator.
-He also was a Mesa County commissioner, University of Colorado regent and Colorado Mesa University trustee”, according to an article in the GJ Daily Sentinel.
-Reservations are required to hunt here and they can be obtained through their website.
+He also was a Mesa County Commissioner, University of Colorado Regent and Colorado Mesa University Trustee”, according to an article in the GJ Daily Sentinel.
+Reservations are required to hunt here and they can be obtained through the state’s website.

 For more information on the Colorado River through the Grand Valley head over to our Grand Valley page.

 Water sports are inherently dangerous sports in which severe injuries or death may occur.

 Do not use this website or maps unless you are an expert, have sought out and obtained qualified professional instruction or guidance, are knowledgeable about the risks involved, and are willing to assume personal responsibility for the risks associated with these activities.
 If you have any doubts in your ability please stay off the water.

 DO NOT USE THIS WEBSITE OR MAPS UNLESS YOU ARE WILLING TO ASSUME PERSONAL RESPONSIBILITY FOR THE RISKS ASSOCIATED WITH THE ACTIVITIES DESCRIBED OR DEPICTED!!!